Research-IT-Swiss-TPH/redcap-record-home-dashboard/index.md

 ### Additional Configuration

 #### Display Options
-The Editor view is accessible through the External Modules navigation list as "Dashboard Editor".
-Per default any user assigned to the project can view and edit Dashboard Editor.
 To disable Editor View for specific users, Display Options can be assigned for different user-roles in the module configuration on project level.

 ![image](https://user-images.githubusercontent.com/75415872/143218228-10290d8b-c547-4b06-85f7-dbfda77ef688.png)